shayakchemistry/DataSciencePrep/JavaProject/README.md

 - To prevent consistency problem.

 Synchronized can be attached to a block or a method.
 Synchronized block can be used to perform synchronization on any specific resource of the method.
 Suppose you have 50 lines of code in your method, but you want to synchronize only 5 lines, you can use synchronized block.
 If you put all the codes of the method in the synchronized block, it will work same as the synchronized method.
+This is demonstrated in SynchronizationExample class.

 ##### Wait, Notify, NotifyAll

 The java.lang.Object.wait() causes current thread to wait until another thread invokes the notify() method or the notifyAll() method for this object.
 The current thread must own this object's monitor.
 The thread releases ownership of this monitor and waits until another thread notifies threads waiting on this object's monitor to wake up either through a call to the notify method or the notifyAll method.
 The thread then waits until it can re-obtain ownership of the monitor and resumes execution.
 This method should only be called by a thread that is the owner of this object's monitor.
 See the notify method for a description of the ways in which a thread can become the owner of a monitor.

 The notify() method is used for waking up threads that are waiting for an access to this object's monitor.
 For all threads waiting on this object's monitor (by using any one of the wait() method), the method notify() notifies any one of them to wake up arbitrarily.
 The choice of exactly which thread to wake is non-deterministic and depends upon the implementation.
 Since notify() wakes up a single random thread it can be used to implement mutually exclusive locking where threads are doing similar tasks, but in most cases, it would be more viable to implement notifyAll().
+This is demonstrated in WaitNotifyExample.

 ##### Locks

 A lock is a thread synchronization mechanism like synchronized blocks except locks can be more sophisticated than Java's synchronized blocks.
 Locks (and other more advanced synchronization mechanisms) are created using synchronized blocks, so it is not like we can get totally rid of the synchronized keyword.
 Synchronized blocks in Java are reentrant.
 This means, that if a Java thread enters a synchronized block of code, and thereby take the lock on the monitor object the block is synchronized on, the thread can enter other Java code blocks synchronized on the same monitor object.
+This is demonstrated in LocksExample.

 ##### Semaphore

-Semaphore is used to control access to a shared resource that uses a counter variable. .
+Semaphore is used to control access to a shared resource that uses a counter variable.
 In other words, it is a non-negative variable that is shared among the threads known as a counter.
 It sets the limit of the threads.
 A mechanism in which a thread is waiting on a semaphore can be signaled by other threads.
 Java also provides a Semaphore class that contains constructors and various methods to control access over the shared resource.
 There are four types of semaphores:

 - Counting Semaphores
 - Bounded Semaphores